 (It should be a colon.)

-Rules for Using SemicolonsSemicolons are used for making lists clearer and for controlling the flow of text from one sentence to the next.
+Using SemicolonsSemicolons are used for making lists clearer and for controlling the flow of text from one sentence to the next.
 Here is a video summarizing this lesson on semicolons:

 Using Semicolons in Lists